include-steve-kx/sketcher-3d/README.md

 ## How to use

+1. To navigate, LMB drag - rotate camera, RMB drag - pan camera, MMB wheel - dolly zoom camera, LMB click - select 3D shapes (no line select support yet).
-1. To start, add a cube / sphere / plane.
+2. To start, add a cube / sphere / plane.
-2. Click "Start Draw" to start drawing lines on the cube / sphere / plane surfaces.
+3. Click "Start Draw" to start drawing lines on the cube / sphere / plane surfaces.
 This tool projects all lines onto 3D shape surfaces.
-3. Customize shapes with translate / rotate / scale tool.
+4. Customize shapes with translate / rotate / scale tool.
-4. Customize lines with 4 colors & 3 thicknesses.
+5. Customize lines with 4 colors & 3 thicknesses.
-5. Delete shapes & lines as you wish.
+6. Delete shapes & lines as you wish.